Subspace Variational Quantum Simulation: Fidelity Lower Bounds as Measures of Training Success: Introduction

 Quantum simulation algorithms generally enable the simulation of quantum state time evolution independently of the choice of initial state.
 In contrast, iterative variational approaches focus on the dynamics of a specific initial state.
 However, it is often necessary to simulate a subset of states within a low-energy subspace of the Hamiltonian \cite{Sahinoglu2021, gong2024complexity, zlokapa2024hamiltonian}.
 For this purpose, the simulation of a set of states within a subspace, the so-called subspace variational quantum simulation, has been developed \cite{heya2023subspace}.
 However, this approach requires executing a subspace-search variational quantum eigensolver \cite{Nakanishi2019_ssvqe}, which is generally QMA-complete \cite{Kempe2006}---and thus not expected to be efficiently solvable even by quantum computers---and also vulnerable to the barren plateau phenomenon.

 In this work, we propose an algorithm that captures the Trotter time evolution of multiple states living in a chosen subspace using PQCs.
-The algorithm trains the PQC to iteratively follow the Trotter time evolution within the subspace at each time step, thereby compressing the entire dynamics into a constant-depth circuit.
+The algorithm trains the PQC to iteratively follow the Trotter time evolution within the subspace at each time step, thereby compressing the overall dynamics into a shorter-depth PQC within the VQA framework, for a subspace that is expressible by the chosen ansatz.
 By optimizing the PQC simultaneously over the Trotter evolution of $d$ orthonormal basis states of the subspace and $d-1$ specific linear combinations thereof, the trained PQC can approximately reproduce the time evolution of arbitrary states within the subspace.

 We assess the success of training through the fidelity between the state evolved under the Trotter circuit and the parameterized state, as is common in studies of iterative variational approaches \cite{berthusen2022quantum, lin2021real}.
 In this context, a lower bound on the fidelity serves as a performance guarantee for the algorithm in worst-case training scenarios, whereas the performance of VQAs is generally difficult to assess quantitatively.
 We introduce such a bound that can be efficiently computed via semidefinite programming, using constraints based on the fidelities of the basis states that are naturally obtained from the training history.
 We also show that training the PQC for the Trotter time evolution of a given subspace can be carried out in a ‘warm-start’ regime \cite{puig2025variational}, meaning the training landscape includes a region free from barren plateaus.